Yielding and memory in a driven mean-field model of glasses: B ackground and motivation

 \section{B\lowercase{ackground and motivation}}

-Glasses constitute a generic state of matter formed by rapidly cooling (quenching) high-temperature equilibrium liquids such that crystallization at the melting temperature is avoided~\cite{Goldstein1969-ao,Debenedetti2001-an,Ediger2012-xg,Cavagna_pedestrians_2009}.
-The resulting materials are intrinsically out of equilibrium and disordered, revealing generic properties and dynamical behaviors that differ from those of their ordered crystalline counterparts.
+Glasses are formed by rapidly cooling (quenching) equilibrium liquids such that crystallization is avoided~\cite{Goldstein1969-ao,Debenedetti2001-an,Ediger2012-xg,Cavagna_pedestrians_2009}.
+Glasses are intrinsically non-equilibrium and disordered materials, revealing generic properties and dynamical behaviors that differ from their ordered crystalline counterparts.
 These include universal properties of the low-frequency vibrational spectra of glasses, which affect low temperature thermodynamic and transport properties~\cite{Zeller1971-oj,Phillips1981-ue,Pohl2002-bm}, and strongly driven thermo-mechanical phenomena such as thermal and mechanical annealing, yielding transitions from quiescent to plastically-flowing states, and memory formation~\cite{Utz2000-ry,Viasnoff2002-yk,Lacks2004-bf,Berthier2025-hv,Keim2019-ez,Paulsen2025-av}.
-All of these fundamental physical properties and dynamical behaviors are inherently linked to the multiplicity of energy minima of glassy systems, manifested in their complex energy landscapes~\cite{Goldstein1969-ao,Debenedetti2001-an,Ediger2012-xg,Cavagna_pedestrians_2009,Gupta2019-mb}.
-Despite their basic importance, along with a broad range of engineering applications~\cite{Ojovan2011-pc,Simpson2011-tb,Jones2013-ri}, we currently lack a unified and predictive theory of glasses.
+All of these are inherently linked to the multiplicity of energy minima of glassy systems, manifested in their complex energy landscapes~\cite{Goldstein1969-ao,Debenedetti2001-an,Ediger2012-xg,Cavagna_pedestrians_2009,Gupta2019-mb}.
+Despite their basic importance, along with a broad range of engineering applications~\cite{Ojovan2011-pc,Simpson2011-tb,Jones2013-ri}, we currently lack a unified and predictive theory that includes both sets of features described above.